varvet/pundit/README.md

 and `pundit_policy_scoped?` which return `true` or `false` depending on whether `authorize` or `policy_scope` have been called, respectively.

+### Why is this important?

+Having a mechanism that ensures authorization happens allows developers to thoroughly test authorization scenarios as units on the policy objects themselves.
+The benefits include:

+* request tests are lean and focused on happy path behavior
+* unit tests execute much faster keeping your test suite speedy

+### What is this not?

+It's not a failsafe for authorization.
+Imagine a scenario where there exists a controller action that mutates your service, e.g. `PATCH /users/:id`.
+Assuming the `update` action for the `UsersController` is not authorized, a request would result in a 500 error due to `verify_authorized`.
+However the update would already be persisted leaving a vector for updates being applied without proper authorization.

 ## Manually specifying policy classes

 Sometimes you might want to explicitly declare which policy to use for a given